 who desire to switch to a combination pill: To avoid hypoglycemia, avoid

 exceeding the current dose of sulfonylurea and metformin.
-If necessary, dose may
+If necessary, the dose may

 be increased gradually to the minimum dosage required to achieve adequate blood